parasyte/error-iter/README.md

 ## MSRV

-Supports Rust 1.37.0 and higher.
+Supports Rust 1.56.0 and higher.

-Compiles on Rust 1.31.0, but does not return the tail source.
-(Tests fail on anything less than 1.37.0.)

 ## What is this?